G3FRY/Coursera-Git/README.md

 # Coursera-Git
-Notes on the Git Course as a part of the IT Support Certification
+Notes on the Git Course as a part of the IT Google Support Certification